UMWEDU/umw-study-sync/_areas of study/historic-preservation.md

 <!-- internships -->
 ## Internships
-Fredericksburg's many museums and historic sites are a fertile ground for internships for historic preservation majors.
+Fredericksburg\'s many museums and historic sites are a fertile ground for internships for historic preservation majors.
 And our proximity to Richmond, Virginia, and Washington, D.C., creates even more opportunities.
 Many UMW students find paid internship opportunities with the National Park Service and the Department of the Interior, and some positions are open only to historic preservation majors.
 <!-- End internships -->

 <!-- honors -->
 ## Honors
 To be considered for honors in historic preservation, you must have achieved a cumulative grade-point average of 3.0 overall and at least 3.25 in historic preservation by the end of junior year.
-During the senior year, you'll complete an honors thesis involving two semesters of original research and writing.
+During the senior year, you\'ll complete an honors thesis involving two semesters of original research and writing.
 It may be in any area of preservation, including archaeology, architectural conservation or history, folk culture, landscape, museums, preservation law, and preservation planning.
 The thesis must be accepted by the historic preservation faculty, which then decides whether to grant honors upon commencement.
 <!-- End honors -->

 <!-- requirements -->